Gastroesophageal reflux disease and heartburn

 Crohn's disease is a chronic ailment that causes inflammation and injury in the small intestine, colon, and other parts of the gastrointestinal tract, sometimes including the esophagus.
 Other disorders that may contribute to GERD include diabetes, any gastrointestinal disorder (including peptic ulcers), lymphomas, and other types of cancer.

-Click the icon to see an image of inflammatory bowel disease.
+Click the icon to view an image of inflammatory bowel disease (IBD).

 Eradication of Helicobacter Pylori